butlin/presentations/MEDI2101wk06CirculatorySystem.md

 ---
 <!-- .slide: data-auto-animate-restart -->
 #### Learning objective
-#
+# Blood constituents
-## Recall the constituents of blood and their general function with detailed knowledge of red blood cells and haemoglobin.
+### Recall the constituents of blood and their general functions, with detailed knowledge of red blood cells and hemoglobin.

 <p class="citation">See this week's on-line module in iLearn.</p>